taichimaeda/spectec/spectec/test-lean4/TEST.md

   Labelidx : Type
 but is expected to have type
   List Labelidx : Type
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Labelidx.length' l has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Labelidx.length' l has type
   Labelidx
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Idx.length' l has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Idx.length' l has type
   Idx
-./././SpecTec.lean: error: invalid field 'length', the environment does not contain 'Nat.length' l has type
+SpecTec.lean: error: invalid field 'length', the environment does not contain 'Nat.length' l has type
   Nat
-./././SpecTec.lean: error: application type mismatch Prod.mk l argument l
+SpecTec.lean: error: application type mismatch
+  Prod.mk l
+argument
+  l